Arup276/OpenCV/README.md

 # OpenCV
-openCV -python is a python library use for solving computer vision problem
+openCV -python is a python library use for solving computer vision problem.